birds-swim/DEBSEC/README.md

 - Install the system.
 Reboot.

 2. SpiralLinux Post-Installation
 - You have a lot of freedom from here to choose what kind of Debian system you want.
 Kicksecure officially supports Xfce, so you'll be installing Xfce apps those devs are most familiar with.
-Although, I did ask a question on [Reddit](https://www.reddit.com/r/Kicksecure/comments/129tsn6/debian_xfce_vs_kicksecure_xfce)
+Although, I did ask a [question](https://www.reddit.com/r/Kicksecure/comments/129tsn6/debian_xfce_vs_kicksecure_xfce) on r/Kicksecure (Reddit), and it seems like

 # Driving the Tank